-- 1. The Referee must, on the other hand, take into account possible failures of the electrical equipment, in particular: - a) He must annul a touch which he has just awarded as a result of a touch signaled as on the valid target (colored lamp) if he establishes, by tests made under his personal supervision, before the bout has effectively recommenced (the command "Fence") and without any of the equipment in use having been changed (cf. t.35.2/d): - either that a touch registered as "valid" against the competitor against whom the touch has been awarded can be made without there being in fact a valid touch; - or that a "non-valid" touch made by the fencer against whom the touch was awarded is not registered by the apparatus; - or that a "valid" touch made by the fencer against whom the touch was awarded does not cause any touch either valid or non-valid to be registered; - or that the registration of touches made by the competitor against whom the touch was awarded does not remain recorded on the apparatus. - b) On the other hand, when the Referee has decided that a touch made by a competitor has priority, this touch shall not be annulled if subsequently it is found that a valid touch made by the opponent is registered as non-valid or that the weapon of the fencer against whom the touch was awarded is permanently registering a non-valid touch. - c) If a fencer's equipment does not conform to the provisions of Articles m.27 and m.28, a touch made off the target which is registered by the apparatus as valid will not be annulled. - 2.
+- t.54 1.
+The Referee must, on the other hand, take into account possible failures of the electrical equipment, in particular: - a) He must annul a touch which he has just awarded as a result of a touch signaled as on the valid target (colored lamp) if he establishes, by tests made under his personal supervision, before the bout has effectively recommenced (the command "Fence") and without any of the equipment in use having been changed (cf. t.35.2/d): - either that a touch registered as "valid" against the competitor against whom the touch has been awarded can be made without there being in fact a valid touch; - or that a "non-valid" touch made by the fencer against whom the touch was awarded is not registered by the apparatus; - or that a "valid" touch made by the fencer against whom the touch was awarded does not cause any touch either valid or non-valid to be registered; - or that the registration of touches made by the competitor against whom the touch was awarded does not remain recorded on the apparatus. - b) On the other hand, when the Referee has decided that a touch made by a competitor has priority, this touch shall not be annulled if subsequently it is found that a valid touch made by the opponent is registered as non-valid or that the weapon of the fencer against whom the touch was awarded is permanently registering a non-valid touch. - 2.
 The Referee must also apply the following rules: - a) Only the last touch made before the fault was established can be annulled. - b) A competitor who makes any modification in or who changes his equipment without being asked by the Referee to do so, before the Referee has given his decision, loses all right to the annulment of the touch (cf. t.35.2.d). - c) If the bout has effectively recommenced, a competitor cannot claim the annulment of a touch awarded against him before the said recommencement of the bout. - d) The location of a fault found in the equipment (including the equipment of the competitors) is of no importance for this possible annulment. - e) It is not necessary that the failure found should repeat itself each time a test is made; but it is essential that the fault should be manifested to the Referee without the possibility of doubt at least once during the tests made by him or under his supervision.